Austin Freeways History

 The City of Austin is the capital of the U.S. state of Texas.
-According to the 2000 U.S. Census, Austin has a population of 656,562 people, making it the fourth-largest city in Texas and the 16th largest in the United States.
-A 2004 U.S. Census estimate placed the population of the city at 681,804.
+According to 2019 U.S. Census estimates, Austin has a population of 950,807 people, making it the fourth-largest city in Texas and the 11th largest in the United States.
 Austin is the county seat of Travis County and is situated in Central Texas.
-The Austin–Round Rock metropolitan area is one of the fastest-growing in the United States and is home to an estimated population of 1.4 million as of 2003.
+The Austin–Round Rock metropolitan area is one of the fastest-growing in the United States and is home to an estimated population of 2.3 million as of 2021.

 Austin, founded in 1839, was first named Waterloo.
 In 1838, Mirabeau B. Lamar renamed the city in honor of Stephen F. Austin.
 Its original name is honored by local businesses such as Waterloo Ice House and Waterloo Records.
-Austin is situated on the Colorado River, and there are three man-made (artificial) lakes within the city limits: Town Lake, Lake Austin, and Lake Walter E. Long.
+Austin is situated on the Colorado River, and there are three man-made (artificial) lakes within the city limits: Town Lake (now known as Lady Bird Lake), Lake Austin, and Lake Walter E. Long.
 Additionally, the foot of Lake Travis (including Mansfield Dam), is located within the city’s limits.
 The city is also situated on the Balcones Fault, which in much of Austin runs roughly the same route as the MoPac expressway.

 Turnpike system construction – (added 14-December-2003) Work is progressing quickly on SH 45 and Loop 1.